mattmotoki/toxic-comment-classification/README.md

 return {w: external[w] for w in local_words}
 ```
-With this technique, GloVe performed just as good if not better than the fastText with OOV prediction; LexVec performed slightly worse but added valuable diversity to ensembles.
+With this technique, GloVe performed just as well if not better than the fastText with OOV prediction; LexVec performed slightly worse but added valuable diversity to ensembles.

 The Python code can be found on my [github](https://github.com/mattmotoki/toxic-comment-classification).

 #### Timing:
 The bulk of the calculation boils down to a vector matrix multiplication.
 The naive implementation takes about 20 mins.
 We can reduce this to about 4 mins by processing missing words in batches.
-But, this is the perfect application to put on the GPU.
 Using PyTorch (and a 1080ti), we can get the timing down to about 1 min.

 #### Results:
 Here is a table of the scores for a single seed; here `toxic` refers to the 300d vectors trained locally using fastText.

 | Model	| Embeddings | Private | Public | Local |
 |:------ |:---------- | ------- | ------ | ----- |